A new way for our members to access the huge wealth of knowledge content ICE has. Organised into bite-sized modules.

 Get an overview of licensure requirements.

-It's possible to work in the field of civil engineering in the USA without licensure, depending on the type and level of work you're doing and if you're under the 'responsible charge' of a licensed PE.
+In particular please refer to the Engineering Council’s advice on using the title "Engineer" in Texas.
+It is possible to work in the field of civil engineering in the USA without licensure, depending on the type and level of work you're doing and if you're under the 'responsible charge' of a licensed PE.
 But if you don't get PE licensure, your range of work and employment opportunities will certainly be limited.

 Find out more about the exams